 - Creamy pumpkin soup with coconut milk

-Preparation tip: Fill the soup into heat-resistant Ball jars ( quart-sized jars are ideal).
-At the office: Remove the lid, cover with a paper towel, and microwave for 2–3 minutes.
-Keeps for up to a week in the refrigerator.
+Preparation tip: Fill soup into heat-resistant Ball Jars (Quart size ideal).
+At the office: Remove lid, place paper towel over it, microwave for 2–3 minutes.
+Stays chilled for up to a week.

 Our top tips for successful meal prep in a jar